warrenseine/git-publish/README.md

 $ uv tool install . -e
 ```

-Then don't forget to set the GITLAB_URL, GITLAB_TOKEN, GITLAB_BRANCH_PREFIX environment variables in your profile.
+Then don't forget to set the GITLAB_URL, GITLAB_TOKEN, GITPUBLISH_BRANCH_PREFIX environment variables in your profile.

 Run it in your repository: